When vacationing in the Hawaiian Islands, you will have many activities to choose from.

 is recommended in case of any mishaps that could occur.
-Many people come to sight see, hike in national parks or even on a volcano, mountain tube through the mountains and caverns, parasail, and surf.
-If you are adventurous, you will enjoy a helicopter ride over the islands, a swim with dolphins, or maybe if you are very brave, a dive with the sharks.
+Many people come to sight-see, hike in national parks or across a volcano, mountain tube through the mountains and caverns, parasail, and surf.
+If you are adventurous, you will enjoy a helicopter ride over the islands, a swim with dolphins, or (if you're very brave) a dive with the sharks.
 Get

-Whether you are ready to relax your days away on the beach soaking up the sun, treating yourself to a spa day or playing golf, or if you are ready for an adventure, there is truly something for everyone on the islands.
+Whether you are ready to relax your days away on the beach—soaking up the sun, treating yourself to a spa day, or playing golf—or whether you're feeling a little more adventurous, there is truly something for everyone on the islands.
 Hawaii is one of the top tourist destinations in the world; it is a paradise for anyone that ventures to the islands.
-The Hawaiian Islands are a group of islands in the North Pacific Ocean, the eight largest and most familiar islands being Hawaii (The Big Island), Maui, Oahu, Kauai, Molokai, Lanai, Niihau, and Kahoolawe.
-With beautiful beaches, magnificent waterfalls, tropical rainforests and temperatures that average 80 °F (26 °C) on the warmest days and 73 °F (22 °C) on the lowest, Hawaiian vacations are ideal in any season.
+The Hawaiian Islands are made up of an archipelago in the North Pacific Ocean.
+The eight largest and most familiar islands are Hawaii (also called the “Big Island”), Maui, Oahu, Kauai, Molokai, Lanai, Niihau, and Kahoolawe; the four most popular travel destinations out of these are Hawaii, Maui, Oahu, and Kauai.
+With beautiful beaches, magnificent waterfalls, tropical rainforests, and temperatures that average 80 °F (26 °C) on the warmest days and 73 °F (22 °C) on the lowest, Hawaiian vacations are ideal in any season.

 You may ask yourself, "Do I need travel insurance for Hawaii?"
-Yes, you do.
-These insurances can cover you for unexpected illnesses or injuries, medical evacuation, trip delays, lost luggage, adventure sports, trip cancellation, and for many other needs typical of travelers like you.
-Being prepared for unwanted disruptions to your Hawaii vacation will help you relax and enjoy your trip.
+The answer is simple: Yes, you do.
+These insurance plans can cover unexpected illnesses or injuries, medical evacuations, trip delays, lost luggage, adventure sports, trip cancellations, and many other needs typical of travelers like you.
+Being prepared for unexpected disruptions to your Hawaii vacation will help you relax and enjoy your trip.

-Enjoy your Hawaiian Travels and Aloha!
+Enjoy your Hawaiian travels, and Aloha!